Nurse Anesthesia Program

 - To comply with state laws, all students are required to be licensed in the Commonwealth of Puerto Rico.
 Reciprocity forms may be obtained from the Puerto Rico State Board of Nursing.
 The license is required at the beginning of the Program.

-- One year of professional experience as a registered nurse in acute critical care in the last five years.
+- At least one (1) year of professional experience as a registered nurse in acute critical care during the last five (5) years.

 - Minimum score required: